aeharriman/dichotomous/task-tracking.md

 - [ ] Shall correctly display tabs for each active key present in the activeKeys state
 - [ ] Shall set the `activeTab` state to the clicked tab's event key
 - [ ] Shall update the `form` state when a new tab is selected to reflect the selected key's content
+- [ ] Shall automatically select the first tab as the default active tab

 ### Progress:
 TODO